-- The increase in the costs of sale of electricity was mainly due to the higher energy sales and fuel cost. - The increase in general and administrative expenses is primarily due to plug and abandonment costs of a petroleum service contract.
+• The decrease in the costs of sale of electricity was mainly due to lower energy purchased, taxes and licenses and transmission costs.

+• The increase in general and administrative expenses is primarily due to plug and abandonment costs of a petroleum service contract and provision for probable losses of deferred exploration costs.